• Skip to primary navigation

 mini panna cottas with different flavours

-panna cottas in shot glasses dressed for party time
+panna cottas poured in dessert shot glasses and chilled to party

 Talking of bubbles, I needed a flute of pink Champagne just for the sake of a romantic shot.
 In the end, the bottle and flute stem are barely visible.
 I tried to get the Champagne in view but the angle was wrong; drank some more to see if a lower level would work.
 No use.
 Drank the whole lot and it still didn’t show.
 Oh, the things I do for this blog!